Broccoli & Roasted Chicken Bow Tie Pasta

 3 tbsp chives ( for serving-optional)

-1 cup shredded white cheddar cheese or 1/2 cup nutritional yeast (save some for serving)
+1 cup shredded white cheddar cheese (save some for serving)

 - Either use a store bought roasted chicken or roast your own.
 I often roast mine the day before and save 2 cups of chicken (and broth!) for this pasta.